 b) Clubs - Bridge Club (meets 4 times per week) and Scrabble Club.

-c) Education -Inspirational Studies, SHIP (Senior Health Insurance Assistance Program), Genealogy Studies Group, The Pop-Up Library, Good Grief Talks from the Heartland, Computer Classes and Spanish Class.
+c) Education -Inspirational Studies, SHIP (Senior Health Insurance Assistance Program), Genealogy Studies Group, Good Grief Talks from the Heartland, Computer Classes and Spanish Class.

-d) Fitness - Chair Aerobics Class (2x/week), Senior Yoga Class, Circuit Class, and Line Dance Classes (meets 4 times per week).
+d) Fitness - Chair Aerobics Class (3x/week), Senior Yoga Class (2x/wk), Circuit Class, Stability Class and Line Dance Classes (4x/wk).

 f) Music - Piano Lessons (meets 2 days per week) and Choir.

-g) Health and Personal Care - Foot Care, Blood Pressure Screenings, Grocery Shopping and Manicures.
+g) Health and Personal Care - Diabetes Prevention Program, Foot Care, Blood Pressure Screenings, Grocery Shopping and Manicures.

-e) Outing Groups - Out to Lunch Group and Our to Culture Group
+e) Outing Groups - Out to Lunch Group and Out to Culture Group

 Heritage Place also schedules 36-40 educational seminars and services throughout the year.
 Examples include Medicare Benefits, Tax Form Preparation Services, Avoiding Fraud, AARP Driver Safety Class, Breast Cancer Awareness, Diabetic Shoes, Battling Weight Gain, Medicare Open Enrollment, Organizing Legal Papers and Estate Sale Planning, Caregiver & Holiday Scams, Critical Care, and Disaster Preparedness.